8LWXpg/jupyter2typst/README.md

 # Jupyter to Typst converter

-not perfect, but works

 ## Features

 - automatic image download/extract
 - nice template
-- support for KaTeX (not complete)
+- support for KaTeX in markdown convert (not complete)

 ## Usage